 Sin Sol / No Sun is an augmented reality game that allows users to experience the feelings a climate change event, in order to deeply consider how climate change disproportionately effects immigrants, trans people and disabled people.
 Players can find, see and hear a story told through poetry about living through climate change induced wildfires, from a trans latinx AI hologram, Aura.
 Set fifty years in the future, Aura tells the story of environmental collapse from the past, which is our present in 2018.
 Part environmental archiving project, the environments in the game include actual 3-D scans of present day forests from the Pacific Northwest.
 With the goal of multispecies survival and solidarity in mind, Aura’s dog, Roja, leads players on a journey to escape the wildfires and find oxygen capsules which contain poetry, telling more of the story as they progress through the game.

-3-D modeling by Marcelo Viana Neto and Adrian Phillips
+3-D modeling by Marcelo Viana Neto, Adrian Phillips and Kara Stone

 Soundtrack by Wynne Greenwood and micha cárdenas